-When going on an interview, if you are a man, wear a dress shirt and tie and if you are a woman, always wear a skirt or dress in stockings or dress slacks.
+When going on an interview, if you are a man, wear a dress shirt and tie; if you are a woman, always wear a skirt or dress in stockings or dress slacks.
 You want to look as professional as possible and give the impression that you are serious and mean business.
 This is true, even if going for a labor position.

 Your appearance is your calling card, and you will be judged instantly by your appearance.
 You know the saying, “you only have one chance to make a good first impression!”
-If you do not have the attire necessary to give a good impression, call around to see what agencies, churches, or thrift stores for appropriate clothes.
+If you do not have the attire necessary to give a good impression, call around to see what agencies, churches, Dress for Success, or thrift stores for appropriate clothes.

 Tell the Truth about your Past

 As an ex-offender, you need to be prepared to discuss with your interviewer the reason for incarceration.
 It is always good to share what you learned from prison and how you have been rehabilitated.
 Do not dwell on your past; explain and move on to the strengths and skills you bring to the job!